Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 App switching was responsive

-This device does not appear designed to chase benchmark records.
-Instead, it seems focused on efficiency and thermal stability, which are critical in smaller form factors with limited internal space.
+This device does not appear designed to chase benchmark scores.
+Instead, it seems optimized for efficiency and thermal control, which is critical in smaller phones with limited internal space.

 Reported Configuration